esa/pagmo2-paper/paper.md

 interesting one [@smith:1978].
 In `pagmo` optimization, of all types, is regarded as a form of evolution.
 Solving an optimization problem is, in `pagmo`, described as *evolving* a *population*.
-Each *decision vector* is thus referred to also as *chromosome* and its *fitness* is defined as a vector containing *objectives*, *equality constraints* and *inequality constraints* in this order.
-Regardless on whether the user is using, as a solver, a sequential quadratic programming approach, an interior point optimizer an evolutionary strategy or some meta-heuristic, in `pagmo` he will always have to call a method called
+Each *decision vector* is thus referred to also as a *chromosome* and its *fitness* is defined as a vector containing *objectives*, *equality constraints* and *inequality constraints* in this order.
+Regardless of whether the user is using, as a solver, a sequential quadratic programming approach, an interior point optimizer, an evolutionary strategy or some meta-heuristic, in `pagmo` the user will always have to call a method called
 *evolve* to improve over the initial solutions stored in a *population*.
 A *population* may or may not live in an *island*.
 When it does, its *evolution* is delegated to a different computational unit (a process, thread or remote CPU).
-Stretching this jargon even further, in `pagmo` a set of *islands* concurring to the same optimization is called an *archipelago*.
+Stretching this jargon even further, in `pagmo` a set of *islands* optimizing the same problem is called an *archipelago*.
 When solutions are also exchanged among *populations* living on the same *archipelago*, the quality of the overall optimization is often improved [@izzo:2012].
 This exchange of information among different solvers is referred to as *migrations* and the allowed migration routes (affecting the overall process significantly [@rucinski:2010]) as the *topology* of the *archipelago*.